-This Website, which is like a teacher's library, is a compilation of Websites and online materials offering lesson plans, curriculum materials, teaching ideas, educational games, tutorials, teacher tools, workbooks, and worksheet makers.
-It also has a message board.
+This web site is like a teacher's library.
+It is a compilation of websites and online materials offering lesson plans, curriculum materials, teaching ideas, educational games, tutorials, teacher tools, workbooks, and worksheet makers.
+It also offers a message board.

-A compilation of Websites with resources for teachers
+A compilation of web sites that have resources for teachers

 Offers lessons and interactive activities for specific grade levels

-This site compiles Web materials for teachers and administrators, including subjects and standards, lesson plans, special needs and counseling, classroom tools and tips, and research and reference.
+This site compiles materials from the web for teachers and administrators.
+Materials include: subjects and standards, lesson plans, special needs and counseling, classroom tools and tips, and research and reference.

 Free downloadable maps